-- Spend a minimum of 40 hours in a middle school science or high school biology classroom (high needs/ diverse schools preferred).
-Must be completed prior to application. - Take NES test in biology (suggested to also take the general science endorsement test as well). - Take WEST-B test (SAT/ACT may act as a substitute). - Maintain 3.0 GPA on last 90 graded credits.
+- Recommended to have some hours in a middle school science or high school biology classroom (high needs/ diverse schools preferred). - Take NES test in biology (suggested to also take the general science endorsement test as well). - Take WEST-B test (SAT/ACT may act as a substitute). - Maintain 3.0 GPA on last 90 graded credits.